 Minnesota is one of the most underrated states for outdoor adventurers.
 It’s got so much to offer and, because it’s off of most people’s radar, you can enjoy more nature with less crowds.
 Of all of the places I’ve lived, Minnesota has the most strong and welcoming outdoor adventure community, making it easy to connect with like-minded outdoor adventurers.

 With 66 state parks, 9 recreation areas, and more than 10,000 lakes (one of which is the massive Lake Superior), there are literally thousands of miles to hike all year round.
 Because Minnesota has the benefit of having all four seasons, the same trail can offer you a completely different experience throughout the year.

 So what does Minnesota have to offer?
 Well, did you know that you can step across the tiny creek that marks the beginning of the Mississippi River at Itasca State Park (which I chose as the best state park in Minnesota)?
 Or that you can go whitewater rafting at Jay Cooke State Park?
-See bison and hear coyotes howling in Blue Mounds State Park?
-Or that you can view the Northern Lights from Minneopa State Park?
+See bison at Minneopa State Park and hear coyotes howling in Blue Mounds State Park?
+Or that you can view the Northern Lights from northern Minnesota?

 Whether you’re looking for new trails to inspire you or a fun way to remember your adventures, the Minnesota State Parks Hiking and Passport Club is perfect for you!
 Grab your passport at a park office or online for under $15 and then collect your stamps as you explore each of the 75 state parks and recreation areas.
 Each passport comes in a pouch along with a travel log.
 The travel log is like a journal to take notes on your adventures!

 Minnesota State Park Passport Club Perks